apache/gravitino/docs/security/access-control.md

 `COLUMN`, `FILESET`, `TOPIC`, `COLUMN`, `ROLE`, `METALAKE`.
 A metadata object is combined by a `type` and a comma-separated `name`.
-For example, a `CATAGLOG` object has a name "catalog1" with type "CATALOG", a `SCHEMA` object has a name "catalog1.schema1" with type "SCHEMA", a `TABLE` object has a name "catalog1.schema1.table1" with type "TABLE". `METALAKE` object has a name "metalake1".
+For example, a `CATAGLOG` object has a name "catalog1" with type "CATALOG", a `SCHEMA` object has a name "catalog1.schema1" with type "SCHEMA", a `TABLE` object has a name "catalog1.schema1.table1" with type "TABLE".
+A `METALAKE` object has a name "metalake1".

 ### Securable objects